 Revoke personal access tokens for organization users

-If an organization user's personal access token (PAT) has been compromised, we recommend taking immediate action.
-Revoke their access tokens, as a precaution to protect your organization.
-In this article, we show you how administrators of Azure DevOps organizations can revoke PATs for users.
-Disabling a user also revokes their PAT, however there is latency (up to an hour) before the PAT stops working, once the disable or delete function completes in Azure AD.
+If your personal access token (PAT) is compromised, take immediate action.
+Learn how an administrator can revoke a user's PAT, as a precaution to protect your organization.
+You can also disable a user, which revokes their PAT.
+There's latency (up to an hour) before the PAT stops working however, once the disable or delete function completes in Azure Active Directory (Azure AD).

 Only an organization administrator or Project Collection Administrator (PCA) can revoke user PATs.
 If you're not a member of the Project Collection Administrators group, get added as one.
 To learn how to find your organization's admin, see Look up administrators and organization Owner.